AliceO2Group/QualityControl/doc/Configuration.md

 It is accessed with : `mCustomParameters["myOwnKey"]`.

-## Definition and access of user-defined configuration ("extendedTaskParameters")
+### Advanced approach with beam and run type parametrization ("extendedTaskParameters")

 User code, whether it is a Task, a Check, an Aggregator or a PostProcessing task, can access custom parameters declared in the configuration file.
 They are stored inside an object of type `CustomParameters` named `mCustomParameters`, which is a protected member of `TaskInterface`.